oconnor663/jacko.io/posts/async_tasks.md

 `Pending` tasks and yet no wakeups scheduled.

 That's exactly what's happened to us.
 Our main task is probably blocking on the first `JoinHandle`.
-The main loop wakes up, it polls the main task, and that `JoinHandle` is still `Pending`.
-Then it polls all the `other_tasks`.
-Each of them prints an "end" message, signals its `JoinHandle`, and returns `Ready`.
+The main loop wakes up and polls the main task, and that `JoinHandle` is still `Pending`.
+Then it polls all the `other_tasks`, and each of them prints an "end" message, signals its `JoinHandle`, and returns `Ready`.
 At that point, we need to poll the main task again instead of trying to sleep.
-How can we communicate that to the main loop?
-We could make another `static` flag, but this time we have a better option.
+How can we communicate that to the main loop?[^shortcut] We could make another `static` flag, but this time we have a better option.
 We'll use our `Waker`.

+[^shortcut]: It might be tempting to remove the `.expect(…)` and instead
+    `continue` the main loop when `WAKE_TIMES` is empty.
+That would fix this example without any new communication, but more complicated examples would still have timing bugs.
+If some tasks sleep longer than others, we might need to re-poll immediately even when `WAKE_TIMES` isn't empty.

 We've been using [`futures::task::noop_waker`] to supply a dummy `Waker` since Part One.
 When `Sleep` was the only source of blocking, there was no way for